neuppl/disc/README.md

 opam dependencies: menhir, ounit, qcheck, bignum, core, core_unix

 After cloning, `cd` into the folder and run `opam install . --deps-only` to install dependencies.

-Then run `dune build`.
+Then follow the instructions given in [rsdd-ocaml](https://github.com/neuppl/rsdd-ocaml) to use its library functions.

 # Running

-After you build, an executable will be available under `_build/`.
-You can also do `dune exec -- disc $FILE $FLAGS`.
+After you build using `dune build`, an executable will be available under `_build/`.
+Alternatively, you can also do `dune exec -- disc $FILE $FLAGS`.
 Try it out with some of the sample programs in the `programs` folder, with no flags raised.
 It should say that the program parsed, but no inference strategy was selected.

 # **Syntax**